The purpose of the Scheme is to convey clients without alternative means of transport to hospitals or clinics to meet appointments or for admission.

 To learn more about becoming a Volunteer Driver: Be a Volunteer Driver

-Patients in rural areas may also be taken to GP’s surgeries, dentists and opticians but this part of the service is not available for those with a NG24 postcode.
+Clients in rural areas may also be taken to GP surgeries, dentists and opticians but this part of the service is not available for those with an NG24 postcode.

 Clients make a contribution to the cost of the journey at a set rate reviewed annually.
-(This charge is refundable if the client is on certain benefits).
+(This charge is refundable if the client is on certain benefits – clients should speak with the hospital reception about this).

 Clients are picked up by the driver in good time to meet their appointment.
 If a client is unsteady on their feet, or the paths are slippery, the driver will assist them to the car.